Locations/ How to schedule

 AFib FAQs

 The conditions causing AFib and managing it are complex.
-A multidisciplinary approach offers not only convenience for the patient but also efficiency for the care team that fosters better collaboration and faster access to essential treatments.
+A comprehensive approach offers not only convenience for the patient but also efficiency for the care team that fosters better collaboration and faster access to essential treatments.

 Early studies show that this approach with AFib patients has been associated with improved outcomes such as a 49% reduction in all-cause mortality, 42% reduction in cardiovascular hospitalizations, 50%–82% reduction in emergency department visits, significantly shorter wait times to see an electrophysiologist, more cost-effective care, and fewer readmissions and shorter length of hospital stay.